 CONTACT LENSES – TYPES AND AVAILABILITY

 Generally, soft contacts are the most comfortable and are available in clear, color, toric (for astigmatism), and bifocal.
-The only combinations not currently available are bifocal-color and bifocal-toric (but the manufacturers are working on that latter technology).
-Soft lenses are available in daily wear/extended wear (one pair for the year) and disposables (daily, 2-week, 1-month, 2-month, and 3-month).
-Many are approved for overnight wear.
+The only combinations not currently available are bifocal/color and toric/color; we now have two options in bifocal/toric.
+Soft lenses are available in daily, 2-week, 1-month, and 3-month disposables.
+By far the most common are daily/2-week/monthly.
+Many are approved for overnight wear – but not the dailies.

 Rigid gas permeable (RGP) lenses are also available for patients with and without astigmatism, and if needed, in bifocal.
 RGP lenses should be removed nightly.
 They provide superior vision but are not as comfortable as soft lenses.

-Hybrid lenses (gas-permeable center with a soft skirt around it) have the same availability as RGP, but with a much lesser decrease in comfort compared to soft.
+Hybrid lenses (gas-permeable center with a soft skirt around it) have the same availability as RGP, but with a much lesser decrease in comfort compared to soft lenses.

 Many people were told years ago that contact lenses were not an option for them, or that their only option is hard contact lenses, usually because they have astigmatism.
 That simply isn’t true anymore.

 Toric lenses are soft lenses that correct astigmatism.
 They are available in very high powers.
 Rigid Gas Permeable (often called “hard”) contact lenses will also correct astigmatism.
-They will generally provide sharper vision for the patient with the problem, but are not as comfortable to wear as the Soft Torics.
-The newest option for astigmatic patients is the hybrid lenses; they have a gas-permeable center with a soft skirt around it.
+They will generally provide sharper vision for the patient with the problem, but are not as comfortable to wear as the soft torics.
+Another option for astigmatic patients is the hybrid lenses; they have a gas-permeable center with a soft skirt around it.
 This allows “hard” lens vision with near-soft lens comfort.

 FOR CHANGING EYE COLOR

 Have you ever wondered how you would look with a different eye color?
-There are now many different beautiful colored contact lenses to choose from, available with and without prescription.
+There are several different beautiful colored contact lenses to choose from, available with and without prescription.
 There are two basic types: